davidleen/AnnotationAdapter/README.md

 </code>

-ps: this class use annotation,so it will cause some problem about proguard .
+ps: this package use annotation,so it will cause some problems about proguard .

 add the lines below to  proguard file will help.